Zenara

 Actionable vs. informational the distinction that shaped everything.

 Not all clinical information has the same job.
-Some findings require an immediate decision - a flag that changes how the clinician opens the conversation, a risk factor that affects the treatment plan.
-Mixing those with context-only findings in a flat list is one of the most common failure modes in clinical tools - it creates false equivalence and makes clinicians do the triage themselves, every time.
-The dashboard I designed makes the distinction structural: actionable items have different visual weight, position, and interaction patterns than informational ones, a principle that carried through every module.
+Some findings require an immediate decision — a flag that changes how the clinician opens the conversation, a risk factor that affects the treatment plan.
+Mixing those with context-only findings in a flat list is one of the most common failure modes in clinical tools — it creates false equivalence and makes clinicians do the triage themselves, every time.
+Assist generates the clinical picture; the design makes it readable.
+The dashboard I designed makes the distinction structural: actionable items have different visual weight, position, and interaction patterns than informational ones — a principle that carried through every module.

 The Design